adrgonza/ft_irc/whatToDo.md

 - `VERSION`: Get the version of the server or a user's client. ?
 - `TIME`: Get the local time of the server or a user. ?
-- `MOTD`: Get the Message of the Day from the server. ?